Detrav/DetravRecipeCalculator/readme.md

 + Added prototype of node graph editor.
 + Added node preview in the middle column with clickable functionality, allowing future calculation previews.
++ Added icons for tier switching.
++ Added functionality to adjust the number of crafts (machines).
++ Added colors for connectors.
++ Added connection lines with support for resource colors.
++ Added ability to delete connection lines.
++ Added resource icons on nodes.
++ Added basic resource calculation and display.
++ Added graph state serialization.
++ Added ability to copy and paste nodes.
+* Modified node pasting mechanics: pasted nodes are now selected by default.
++ Added common editing shortcuts: undo, redo, cut, copy, delete, paste.
+* Moved shortcuts to a separate menu, as they were not frequently used in the context menu.
 ```